 301 Benton St. – Wolf Point – MT 59201 – Phone: 406.768.6345

-A couple of years ago, Montana replaced the GED exam with the HiSET, a cheaper exam for adults seeking to earn their high school equivalency (HSE) diplomas.
-The GED had, for decades, been more or less synonymous with the HSE diploma, but now the GED is one of the options states can use for the purpose of examining candidates’ competencies and knowledge at the high school level.
+A couple of years ago, Montana replaced the GED exam with the HiSET for adults seeking to earn their high school equivalency (HSE) diplomas.
+The GED had, for decades, been more or less synonymous with the HSE diploma, but now the GED is one of the options states can use for the purpose of examining candidates’ competencies and knowledge at the high school level and Montana recently reintroduced the GED alongside the HiSET.

 Miles Community College’s Center for Academic Success offers ABE (Adult Basic Education) classes and a GED (General Education Development)/HiSET program.
-This program gets adult learners 18 years of age and older ready to test successfully for the five tests of the HiSET examination.
+This program gets adult learners 18 years of age and older ready to test successfully for the five tests of the HiSET examination of the four GED modules.

 The school offers individualized instruction at no charge in the five testing topics of literacy-reading, literacy-writing, mathematics, science, and social studies.
-Having the HiSET diploma will certainly lead to better job options, and it opens the doors of higher learning institutions.
-The HiSET exam is your ticket to a better life and a brighter future!
+Having your Montana HSE diploma will certainly lead to better job options, and it opens the doors to higher learning institutions.
+The HiSET or GED diploma is your ticket to a better life and a brighter future!

 In earlier days, taking the five HiSET subtests in an online format was not an option.
 But recently, we saw the arrival of a new online option, the ‘HiSET-Exam-At-Home’ format.

 The HiSET exam became available in January 2014 and can be taken on a computer or on paper.
 The HiSET exam contains 5 subtests that cover the fields of Mathematics, Science, Social Studies, Language Reading, and Language Writing.
-Let’s see how you can prepare for the exam best.
+Now, Montana has reintroduced the GED exam as well, which has 4 sub-exams.
+Let’s see how you can prepare for the exams best.

-The HiSET exam is modular, meaning you can take the 5 tests (modules) separately.
+The HiSET and GED exams are modular, meaning you can take the subtests (modules) separately.
 Developing well-rounded writing skills is more crucial than ever before.

-In the state of Montana, students can sit for the five-module HiSET exam when they are 16 years old or older.
+In the state of Montana, students can sit for the GED or HiSET exam when they are 16 years old or older.
 For applicants 16, 17, or 18 years of age, some pretty strict additional policies and restrictions apply.

 Among other requirements, they must submit signed and notarized Age Waiver Application Forms, hold permission from their former school, and demonstrate signed parental consent.

-Usage test-takers must attend a HiSET preparation course and show proof that they are academically ready for the Montana HiSET exam by reaching satisfactory scores on the HiSET OPT (Official Practice Test).
+Usage test-takers must attend a GED or HiSET preparation course and show proof that they are academically ready for the Montana GED or HiSET exam by reaching satisfactory scores on the HiSET OPT (Official Practice Test) or the GED Ready Practice Test.